jhuintprog/fall2019/wave.md

 title: "Midterm project: WAVE routines"
 ---

+*Update 10/16*: correct the example values in the description of how to generate a sawtooth wave

 This document describes functions for working with WAVE files and digital audio waveforms.
 This module of the program consists of the header file `wave.h` and the source file `wave.c`.

 The `write_wave_header` and `read_wave_header` functions require the [binary I/O functions](io.html), so implement those first.